 The Investment Committee is chaired by the Chief Executive Officer and comprise of Financial Controller and Assistant Manager - Information Technology with two in house advisors.
+However, the position of Chief Executive Officer and Financial Controller are currently vacant.

 3.14 Remuneration and Incentives